garystafford/streaming-sales-generator/README.md

 # Streaming Smoothie Sales Generator

-Highly-configurable data generator, which streams sales transactions to Apache Kafka for demonstration purposes.
-Can be used to demonstrate streaming data analytics tools, such as Apache Spark Structured Streaming, Apache Flink, Apache Pinot, Databricks, Amazon Kinesis Data Analytics
+Configurable streaming data generator, which streams synthetic sales transactions to Apache Kafka for demonstration purposes.
+Can be used to demonstrate streaming data analytics tools, such as Apache Spark Structured Streaming, Apache Flink, Apache Pinot, Databricks, Amazon Kinesis Data Analytics.

 ## Highlights